 The decrease of NO2 concentrations due to the introduction of LEZs was much weaker than for particulate matter.
 In 2012 to 2017, at around 60% of the traffic sites in Germany, exceedances of the limit values for NO2 are still being observed (UBA, 2017a).
-One reason for the slight reduction of NO2 concentrations maybe that NO2 emissions in real-life driving conditions were much higher than the nominal vehicular NO2 emission limit value.
-The test procedure used during approval testing for vehicular NO2 emission represents only a small part of the real driving situation (UBA, 2017b).

 In Munich, HDV transit ban was implemented before LEZ 1, while no such measure was introduced in Berlin.
 The HDV transit ban may have contributed to the decrease of NO2 in Munich.
 There are two possible explanations for the observed reductions of NO2 at the Munich UB site.
 First, the HDV transit ban came into force eight months before LEZ 1.
 This might have had an overall effect on the urban background concentration of NO2 in Munich.
 As the effects did not become stronger from LEZ 1 to LEZ 3, it is likely that the LEZ did not contribute to the reduction of NO2 at urban background site.
 However, the HDV transit ban seemed to have a weaker effect on NO2 at traffic sites.
 The second explanation could be the local influences on NO2 at Munich urban background site.
 In this study, only one urban background site was available in Munich (Lothstraße).
 Some potentially unknown changes in local NO2 sources near Lothstraße before LEZ 1 implementation may have caused such results.
 This underlines the disadvantage of relying on a single monitoring site.
-In contrast, we have included two traffic sites in Munich, four urban background sites and five traffic sites in Berlin.
+In contrast, the current study included two traffic sites in Munich, four urban background sites and five traffic sites in Berlin.